neuro-team-femto/lab_manual/docs/being-a-lab-member/how-we-do-things/time-management.md

 # Time management

+## Lab hours

+The standard 7-hour work day in the department is 9:30am-5:30pm with a one hour break for lunch.
+You aren’t expected to come into lab on weekends and holidays, and you aren’t expected to stay late at night.

+!!! warning
+  The SUPMICROTECH building has official opening hours, after which doors will be locked and the alarm set.
+  These are <mark> MON-FRI TO BE COMPLETED, SAT TO BE COMPLETED </mark> If you request exceptional permission to enter the building outside of these hours (ex. you have a 5am zoom call with another country, and would like to do it in the lab), the access rights on your ID card can be modified temporarily, and the alarms set off: ask Emeline Beluche <emeline.beluche@ens2m.fr>

+## Week structure

+You are generally free to organize your work during the week (i.e. what you do on what day, etc.) but we try to have a little structure in place so that lab members can know what to expect of each others:

+As of Sept.
+2023, we are having lab meetings ([Café Neuro](cafe-neuro/)) every Wednesday morning, ca. 10h30-12h.

+By default, lab members are expected to be in the lab everyday, unless otherwise agreed with their PI (see [below](#the-five-states-of-the-academic-employee), the "Five States of Academic Employees")

+PI JJA attempts to be in the lab fulltime for discussions and impromptu questions on monday all day, wednesday morning, and friday all day.
+He will be in the Dept, but possibly working on his own or busy in dept meetings on Tuesdays and Thursdays.
+JJ is on work-at-home time every wednesday afternoons.

+PI Patrick Nectoux is in the lab Monday thru Thursday, and is on work-at-home time on Fridays.

-## Annual structure;
+## Annual structure

-Because FEMTO-ST is a non-teaching environment, and most of us in the team are full-time researchers, a year in the lab isn't typically structured in terms/semesters (as many labs in other countries are).&#x20;
+Because FEMTO-ST is a non-teaching environment, and most of us in the team are full-time researchers, a year in the lab isn't typically structured in terms/semesters (as many labs in other countries are).

 Our typical year starts in the last week of August, and lasts until mid-July.
-We keep our activity and lab meetings throughout the year, except during Christmas break (last 2 weeks of December), summer break (typically mid-July to end-August), and the occasional bank holiday.&#x20;
+We keep our activity and lab meetings throughout the year, except during Christmas break (last 2 weeks of December), summer break (typically mid-July to end-August), and the occasional bank holiday.

-There are 11 official bank holiday (_jour férié_) in France, on which the lab is closed and lab members are not expected to come to work (even though the premises may remain open for urgent matters - double check if you intend to come in on these days):&#x20;
+There are 11 official bank holiday (_jour férié_) in France, on which the lab is closed and lab members are not expected to come to work (even though the premises may remain open for urgent matters - double check if you intend to come in on these days):

 * New year's day (Jan 1st)
 * Easter monday (one monday in April)